Emmotes/ic_spoilers/docs/minthara.md

 ![Ex-True Soul of the Absolute Icon](images/minthara/24859.png) **Variant 1: Ex-True Soul of the Absolute** (Complete Area 75)
 > Minthara starts in the formation.
 She can be moved, but not removed.
 > You may only use Evil and/or Neutral Champions.
-> Getting to know Minthara: Minthara works well with Evil Champions, and a specialization choice extends that to include Neutral Champions.
+> Getting to Know Minthara: Minthara works well with Evil Champions, and a specialization choice extends that to include Neutral Champions.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Moonrise Escape Icon](images/minthara/24860.png) **Variant 2: Moonrise Escape** (Complete Area 125)
 > Minthara starts in the formation.
 She can be moved, but not removed.
 > You may not use tanking Champions other than Minthara.
 > One Zealot of the Absolute with 8 armored health spawns with each wave.
 They don't drop gold nor count towards quest progress.
-> Getting to know Minthara: Minthara is a Tanking Champion that can help cut through enemies with armored or segmented health.
+> Getting to Know Minthara: Minthara is a Tanking Champion that can help cut through enemies with armored or segmented health.
 Increase her Strife stacks to 5 or more to make it even easier!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Brand Value Icon](images/minthara/24861.png) **Variant 3: Brand Value** (Complete Area 175)
 > Minthara starts in the formation with her Soul Branding ability unlocked.
 She can be moved, but not removed.
 > Enemies that don't have an active debuff reduce all normal attack damage to just 1 point of damage.
-> Getting to know Minthara: Minthara debuffs enemies with each attack.
+> Getting to Know Minthara: Minthara debuffs enemies with each attack.
 Use her and other debuffing Champions to cut through these pesky foes!
 </div></div>

 # Other Champion Images